 PJ Vazel also provides a detailed race breakdown of 2020 Olympic 100-meter sprints.

 GAINcast 212 gives a great overview of speed training from Vern Gambetta.
 He’s also outlined the essential elements of speed, and we’ve discussed what sprint coaches can teach us about speed training.

 Top youth sprint coach Joe McNab explains how to get kids fast.
 World-class speed coach Jonas Tawiah-Dodoo looks at individualizing speed training for different athletes and sports.
 Carrie Lane looks at sprint training for endurance athletes.

 Vern Gambetta has also explained speed, what an initial speed session should look like, best practices in training speed, and resisted and assisted training methods.
 JB Morin gave an update on force/velocity profiling and specific strength for sprinting.

 Coach Pat Connolly discussed the training philosophy behind 100-meter world record holder Evelyn Ashford in our detailed interview.
-Gary Winckler walks through the methods that have produced his record setting hurdlers and sprinters.
+Gary Winckler walks through the methods and exercise selection that have produced his record setting hurdlers and sprinters.